 Honorably Discharged Military are waived from the one-year Colorado residence requirement.
 Colorado ties must have been established and a DD-214 Form, Member 4, with Character of Service "Honorable" is also required.
 Dependents of honorably discharged veterans may qualify for in-state tuition rates; but, special qualifications apply, one of which is having attended a Colorado high school for two years.

 Colorado National Guard Members can utilize a waiver to apply for in-state tuition rates.
-Colorado National Guard Waivers are available in the Admissions and Records Office, Main Hall, Room 108.
+Colorado National Guard Waivers are available in the Registrar's Office, Main Hall, Room 108.
 Completed waivers must be submitted to The Office of the Registrar prior to Census Date each term.

 Olympic Athletes Living and Training in Colorado Springs or Pueblo can utilize a waiver to apply for in-state tuition rates.
 Olympic Athletes need to contact the Resident Life Coordinator at the Olympic Training Center to begin the waiver process.
 Completed Olympic Waivers must be submitted to The Office of the Registrar prior to Census Date each semester term.